 Jane was active during her first pregnancy and returned to yoga after giving birth.
 But she did not exercise during her second pregnancy due to demands at work and lack of knowledge about what exercises she should do.

-When I finally met Jane in AMC’s Postnatal Recovery class, her daughter was just six weeks old.
-She made a plan and was sticking to it.
-AMC’s class proved to be the catalyst she needed to take charge of her self-care, get back in shape, safely strengthen her core—along with help of a Women’s Health Specialist—and have the support of other new moms in class.
+When I finally met Jane her daughter was just six weeks old.
+AMC’s programs proved to be the catalyst she needed to take charge of her self-care, get back in shape, safely strengthen her core, and have the support of other moms.

-As soon as Jane completed her Postnatal Recovery course, she registered for AMC’s Fitness & Nutrition program.
-Once she made nutrition and self-care a priority, along with regular exercise, she was able to lose 11 pounds in 60 days.
+Once Jane made nutrition and self-care a priority, along with regular exercise, she was able to lose 11 pounds in 60 days.

 “Initially I found it very challenging because I felt selfish.
 I knew I had to make my self-care a priority and make major changes to get where I wanted to be.
 I am blessed with an amazing husband who is very supportive.